tpm2-software/tpm2-tools/man/tpm2_clearlock.1.md

 # EXAMPLES

-Enable the clear command on the platform hierarchy.
+## Enable the clear command on the platform hierarchy
 ```
 tpm2_clearlock -c -p -L lockoutpasswd
 ```

-Disable the clear command on the lockout hierarchy
+## Disable the clear command on the lockout hierarchy
 ```
 tpm2_clearlock
 ```